-This agreement ("Agreement") is between the Registrar, Education Services Australia Limited (ABN 18 007 342 421) ("ESA") and the Domain Name Licence Holder or Registrant ("the Licensee") for the licence of any domain name in the edu.au namespace and the edu.au child zones (the "Domain Name").
+This agreement ("Agreement") is between the Registrar, Education Services Australia Limited (ABN 18 007 342 421) ("ESA") and the Domain Name Licence Holder or Registrant ("the Licensee") for the licence of any domain name in the edu.au namespace, the edu.au child zones and .au direct (the "Domain Name").
 The parties agree to the following terms and conditions.

 - This Agreement comprises these terms and conditions and any applicable Published Policies and constitutes the entire agreement between ESA and the Licensee for the registration of the Domain Name, and supersede all prior agreements, understandings, and representations.
 In this Agreement, "Published Policies" means those specifications and policies established and published by auDA from time to time at http://www.auda.org.au, and includes the Registrar Rules and the Licensing Rules.

 - ESA may amend this Agreement either by obtaining the Licensee's consent or giving notice to the Licensee.
 This may occur, but is not limited to, where the change is required: